moemoe89/go-solr-edo/README.md

 # PRACTICING-SOLR-GOLANG #

-Practicing Solr Using Golang (Martini Framework) as Programming Language, Solr as Search Platform
+Practicing Solr Using Golang (Martini Framework) with Go Mod as Programming Language, Solr as Search Platform

 ## Directory structure
 Your project directory structure should look like this